-To understand trimming better, work through Trimming and Linearizing Through Inverse Dynamics earlier in this chapter.
+To understand trimming better, work through Trimming and Linearizing Through Inverse Dynamics.

 A classic engineering problem is the design of controllers for a physical system, the plant .
 A SimMechanics model can represent a complex mechanical system and helps you design and implement a control system for the plant, in conjunction with Simulink and related control design products.

 In the next two case studies, you use SimMechanics software to model the plant and Simulink to analyze and synthesize controllers.
 You explore a basic challenge of control design, the tradeoff between responsiveness and stability, by implementing first a simple controller, then a more complex and robust one .
 This section is preliminary to those studies.

 The motion of an uncontrolled physical system is represented by its position and velocity variables arranged into a state vector X. The dynamics of the system is described by a force law:

 Introducing control means introducing sensors and actuators that modify the system's otherwise natural motion.
 The actuators impose artificial forces — collectively, the inputs U — on the system, while the sensors detect motions and report outputs Y. The dynamics of the controlled system are modified:

 The U and Y are the control variables of the system.

 By selecting the proper set of U and Y and a feedback control or compensator law U = c(Y) that modifies the system's motion X in a desired way, you impose control actuator forces for the relevant range of X, U, and Y.